AleoNet/welcome/documentation/concepts/fundamentals/08_transfers.md

 **Input Parameters:**
 - `credits.record` - The sender's record containing the credits to transfer
 - `address.private` - The receiver's address (private)
-- `u64.private` - The amount of credits to transfer in u64 (private)
+- `u64.private` - The amount of microcredits to transfer in u64 (private)

 ```mermaid
 graph LR